i-anubhav-anand/Fed_learning_flower/README.md

 # Federated_learning_flower

+This Project is based on the Deep Learning with PyTorch that uses the custom data of Coivd and Normal Patient to predict if the patient is having covid or not.

 <h1>Introduction</h1>
 How Flower can be used to build federated learning use cases based on existing machine learning projects.